 PIB OHIO Fishing & Boating

-You can expect to catch Smallmouth Bass, Walleye, and Lake Erie Perch and Yellow Perch on your fishing trip.
+You can expect to catch Smallmouth Bass, Walleye, and Lake Erie Perch, and Yellow Perch on your fishing trip.
 Boat ramps are located downtown Put-in-Bay as well as the South Bass Island State Park.
-Need lodging during your Fishing & Boating trip? check out some home rentals from the Island Club, where they provide golf cart rentals as well as their own taxi service, or the Bird’s Nest Resort as they both cater well to fisherman.
-Staff can provide information on Put-in-Bay restaurants, Island events, the best bars downtown, or any other qustions about upcoming evens on the island.&
+Need lodging during your Fishing & Boating trip? check out some home rentals from the Island Club, where they provide golf cart rentals as well as their own taxi service, or the Bird’s Nest Resort as they both cater well to the fisherman.
+Staff can provide information on Put-in-Bay restaurants, Island events, the best bars downtown, or any other questions about upcoming events on the island.&